 10. Convertible Zip-Off Pants.

-Storm chasing is all about extremes and during your vacation we’ll experience a common Tornado Alley boundary called a Dryline that will have hot, muggy and moist air to the east of the boundary and cooler, dry air to the west.
-Convertible zip-off pants have pant legs that zip-off and convert easily into shorts.
-Be sure to purchase these pants so that they are just a little bit loose as that will make the long rides that storm chasing requires much more comfortable.
+Storm chasing is all about extreme phenomena.
+During your vacation, we’ll experience a common Tornado Alley boundary called a Dryline.
+A boundary that has hot, muggy and moist air to the east and cooler, dry air to the west.
+Convertible zip-off pants have pant legs that convert easily into shorts and can help to make you more comfortable on either side of the dryline.
+Be sure to purchase these pants so that they are just a little loose as that will make the long rides much more comfortable.
 You can find these pants from prices starting around $20 and running up into the $100 range, I recommend Columbia (women may like LL Bean) brand which you can find online with major retailers for about $40.

 08. Lightweight Wind Jacket.